DenisGorbachev/metawomen-docs/src/Rewards/FAQ.md

 The questions will be about [Coliquidity](../WhatIsColiquidity.md) (our product).
 We will prepare 3-5 new questions every week.
 The questions form will be protected by a CAPTCHA to stop the bots.

+If you don't want to answer the questions, you can [join the team](Teams.md), and the team leader will do it for you.

 ## How will you pay the rewards?

 We'll use the "Rewards" allocation according to the tokenomics.